hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/grid.md

             </td>
             <td>
-                The latest version of flexi_logger includes a number of API improvements and fixes over 0.17.
+                This implements the `add_batches` operation for the Batch Tracking store.
+As this is the first operation implemented for this store, some additional initial setup is included as well.

-Signed-off-by: Lee Bradley <bradley@bitwise.io>
+Signed-off-by: Davey Newhall <newhall@bitwise.io>
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-03-03 18:51:28 +0000 UTC
+        Created At 2022-03-15 16:41:20 +0000 UTC
     </div>
 </div>